B2B Buyers Are Making Decisions Without You

 The companies asking that question today — how do we make our customers the most credible voices in our market? — are the ones who will look up in three years and wonder why closing deals suddenly got easier.
 The buyers didn't change.
 The approach to building trust finally caught up with how buyers actually make decisions.

 That is human innovation.
-Not the absence of technology, but the insistence that no technology replaces the work of earning belief.
+Not the absence of technology, but the insistence that no technology replaces the work of earning trust.